Saturday, July 22, 2017

 The trails and features at the Hess Recreation Area celebrate over 115 years of history as Danville’s premiere outdoor recreation destination.
 Since 1897, Danville residents have maintained the former line of the Catawissa (Reading) Railroad as what may be the oldest rail-to-trail in the United States.
 The Montour 24 is a great opportunity for racers and supporters alike to have a great time in a beautiful and historic setting.

-There is plenty of space for you to set up a tent or canopy directly along the course.
-All competitors are encouraged to camp at the park no matter which time option you are competing in.
+There is plenty of space for you to set up a tent or canopy directly along the course, which is what the majority of participants will do and we encourage you to do the same no matter which time option you are competing in.
+The park will be open Friday night and you may camp for free.
 Relay teams are encouraged to decorate their team tents and bring tailgating games to play between your turn to run.
-Camping is free to racers and spectators alike.

 Would your fans rather sleep somewhere a bit less ‘rustic’?
 We have just the place for them.
 The Pine Barn Inn in Danville has all the amenities they might want and offers a 20% discount to any River Towns Race Series racers or fans.
 Mention the discount code ‘MARC’ or enter it as your discount code when booking online and enjoy a 20% savings off the regular room rate!